menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_procedure_form_test.md

 # GUI Procedure Application Form Manual Test

+### Procedure buttons disabled for patients
+1. Open GUI Application
+2. Login as Patient
+3. Click Profile button
+4. The patient profile screen will be shown
+5. Click View Procedures button
+6. The `Procedures` screen will be shown
+7. Verify that the `Add Procedure`, `Edit`, and `Delete` buttons are not visible

 ## Precondition - navigate to the Add Procedure screen

 1. Open GUI application